DimaZbr/glazewm-zebar-config/README.md

-# Config for new Glazewm on Rust and Zebar
+# Config for new Glazewm on Rust for Windows and Zebar

 > Showcase: